ably77/gloo-mesh-argocd-blog/README.md

 ```

 ## Installing Istio
 Here we will use Argo CD to demonstrate how to deploy and manage Istio on `cluster1` and `cluster2`.
 For our Istio deployment, we will be using the `IstioOperator` to showcase the integration of Argo CD with Operators in addition to Helm.
+Note that the `spec.destination.server` value is set to our variable `${cluster1}` which is the Kubernetes cluster we are deploying on.

 First deploy the Istio Operator v1.11.4 to `cluster1`
 ```